tobinjt/golang-coverage-check/README.md

 ### Order of evaluation

-Each line of coverage output is independently evaluated:
+Each line of coverage output (effectively, each function in your code) is independently evaluated:

 - The function name is matched against each `function` regex, in the order they're listed in the config, with the first match winning.